incoming-inc/ios-template-app/faq.md

 # FAQ

+* **Is there a debug log level to have some understanding of what's going on with the SDK?**

+	Yes, c.f.
+[ISDKAppDelegateHelper setLogOn:YES] in [ISDKAppDelegateHelper](./apidoc/html/Classes/ISDKAppDelegateHelper.html

 * **Can my app make use of Apple remote push notifications as well as the Incoming SDK notifications?**

 	Yes. c.f.
 [ISDKAppDelegateHelper application:(UIApplication *)application didReceiveRemoteNotification:(NSDictionary *)userInfo fetchCompletionHandler:(void (^)(UIBackgroundFetchResult))completionHandler] method of [ISDKAppDelegateHelper](./apidoc/html/Classes/ISDKAppDelegateHelper.html)